golemfactory/golem-docs/src/pages/docs/creators/common/providers-filesystem.md

 - If your software produces a large amount of data, save the output to a directory defined as a `VOLUME`.

+- The Linux filesystem features on the filesystem marked as VOLUME are limited.

 ## A graphical representation

+Take a look at this picture that visualizes topics discussed in this article.

 ![Filesystem on a VM](/requestor-vm-comms.jpg)